mnshaun24/budget-on-the-fly/README.md

 Since this is a PWA, a manifest.json file is included to ensure that users downloading the app receive the appropriate sized version.

 ## Purpose
 To practice creating a back-end with a NoSQL database.
 To practice offline functionality to improve user experience.
+To update an app to a PWA.

 ## Built With
 * Node